 Damp areas like kitchens and baths are best served by caulk that is less affected by moisture and temperature changes.
 Many caulks designed for kitchen and bath have additives included to make them mold- and mildew-resistant.

-Silicone and silicone blend caulks are most commonly used for kitchen and bath projects.
-They can be use around sinks, tubs and showers.
+Silicone and silicone-blend caulks are most commonly used for kitchen and bath caulk projects.
+They are the best kind of caulk for showers, bathtubs and sinks.
 This type of caulk is also good for installing bath fixtures, sealing gaps between shower tiles, between sinks and counters and around the base of the toilet if caulking is called for.